acquitelol/elle/README.md

 - `#size(T)` - Gives you the size of type T in bytes
 - `#i(ident)` - Gives you the iterator in a foreach loop given the current element
 - `#env` - Gives you a `ElleEnv *` which is a global environment structure
+- `#alloc` - Allows you to allocate a specific type using the global allocator
+- `#realloc` - Allows you to reallocate a pointer with a specific type using the global allocator

 <hr />